How to Request Cells in Google Sheets

 Go back to editing your chatbot flow in your SendPulse account.

 You can save the resulting value to a variable to use a filter and add it to the message as a variable.
 Or, you can display the data to the user once, without saving it as a variable, using an expression like {{$['variable']}}.
-Read more: Using Data as a JSON Path Expression.
+Read more: Using data as a JSON path expression.

-Add a "Message" element with a response from the webhook.
+Add a Message element with a response from the webhook.
 You can add your text, subscriber variables, or display only one response.

 Repeat the previous steps in the chatbot flow for other days of the week.

-Save and Run
+Save and run

 Before saving and exiting, ensure that everything works correctly.

-To activate the scenario, move the toggle switch to the "ON" position.
+To activate the scenario, move the toggle switch to the ON position.

 Navigate to the script you want.
-In the "Last runs" or "History" tab, click "Details" for the desired operation.
-You will be presented with the block execution history diagram.
+In the Last runs or History tab, click Details for the desired operation.
+You will be presented with the element execution history diagram.

-If any of the blocks have not been executed, they will be highlighted in red, and when pressed, the reason for the error and a hint on how to fix it will be displayed.
+If any of the elements have not been executed, they will be highlighted in red, and when pressed, the reason for the error and a hint on how to fix it will be displayed.
 Note that the entire scenario may pause and not execute until the error is resolved; operations will be queued.

 If you have any questions about configuration or scenario failures, you can contact Make support.

-User Rating: 4 / 5
+User Rating: 4 / 5 (8)

 Popular in Our Blog